 Master's program in Microsystems Engineering

-The Master's program in Microsystems Engineering is designed for highly qualified graduate students holding a Bachelor's degree in engineering or science.
-The MSc. in Microsystems Engineering (MSE) provides the educational basis for your success in this highly innovative field.
+The Master's programme in Microsystems Engineering is designed for highly qualified graduate students holding a Bachelor's degree in electrical or mechanical engineering, electronics or mechatronics and who want to specialise in this exciting engineering discipline.

-Essential for the successful completion of the Master’s degree is submission of a Master’s thesis, which is based on a project performed during the third and fourth semesters of the program.
+Essential for the successful completion of the Masterís degree is submission of a Masterís thesis, which is based on a project performed during the third and fourth semesters of the programme.
 Each student works as a member of one of the 21 research groups of the department, with full access to laboratory and cleanroom infrastructure.

-This program is given in English.
+This programme is given in English.
 Our faculty members as well as our students come from all over the world and create an international atmosphere on-campus.

 About the Department of Microsystems Engineering (IMTEK)

 The Department of Microsystems Engineering (IMTEK) is unique in Europe.
-Its scientific scope, with currently 23 professors and over 300 research and technical staff, encompasses nearly all technical fields relevant to the world of microsystems, focusing in particular on energy autonomous microsystems, intelligent systems, lab-on-a-chip and biomedical microsystems, intelligent materials, surfaces and processes as well as optical systems.
+Its scientific scope, with currently 23 professors and over 300 research and technical staff, encompasses nearly all technical fields relevant to the world of microsystems, focusing in particular on smart systems integration, lab-on-a-chip and medical MEMS engineering materials, surfaces and processes as well as optical systems.
 Situated on a new campus, IMTEK features modern facilities including a cleanroom, electronics, optics, chemistry and robotics laboratories and computer pools for students.